-Few days ago in Los Angeles Drupal Association announced launch of the website of the next European Drupalcon that will take place in Barcelona.
-Our creative team and guys from the Association worked on this website for last few months doing our best to make a cool website which provides the feel of Barcelona!
+In Los Angeles, Drupal Association announced the launch of the website of the next European DrupalCon that will take place in Barcelona.
+Our creative team and guys from Association worked on this website for a few months doing our best to make a cool website which provides the feel of Barcelona!

 Later on we polished this concept and approved this design of the homepage:

-Also we made a few designs of inner pages.
+Also, we made a few designs of inner pages.

 Check out the official website and see you in Barcelona!

 P.S.
 We always glad to provide a free consultation for you!